-Insured by UnitedHealthcare Insurance Company, Horsham, PA (UnitedHealthcare Insurance Company of New York, Islandia, NY for New York residents).
+Insured by UnitedHealthcare Insurance Company, Horsham, PA or UnitedHealthcare Insurance Company of America, Schaumburg, IL (for ND residents) or UnitedHealthcare Insurance Company of New York, Islandia, NY (for NY residents).
+Each insurer has sole financial responsibility for its products.
 Policy form No. GRP 79171 GPS-1 (G-36000-4).

 In some states, plans may be available to persons under age 65 who are eligible for Medicare by reason of disability or End-Stage Renal Disease.

 Not connected with or endorsed by the U.S. Government or the federal Medicare program.